COVID-19 pandemic in France: Normandy

 On 27 February 2020, a doctor from the Rouen University Hospital was declared a positive carrier of COVID-19 and was confined to his home, after a professional journey to Munich.
 A second case of coronavirus was confirmed in Normandy on 2 March.
 He is a French resident in Eure.
 He was hospitalised at the Rouen University Hospital.

-New Aquitaine
+Nouvelle-Aquitaine

 After news of the first infected individuals in Europe had been released in late January, three new patients were declared COVID-19 positive in February, a patient in Bordeaux who was hospitalised at the Bordeaux University Hospital after returning from a stay in Italy, a soldier from Rochefort, Charente-Maritime who had had contact with people from the Creil air base in the Oise, who was hospitalised in Poitiers, and a woman from Mont-de-Marsan who had also been in contact with cases in Creil, who was hospitalised in Bordeaux.